Veneer sanding machines should be configured with:

 4. Segmented Sanding Platen (pad)

 The segmented platen is a key feature when sanding veneer products.
 The ability to copy the shape of a panel can only be achieved with the segmented platen.
-The more narrow the sectors, the greater copying capacity the machine will have.
+The narrower the sectors, the greater copying capacity the machine will have.
 Standard widths range from 15mm-50mm.
 22-32mm widths are most widely used.
 Other advantages are;

 A: Multi part feeding: the ability for the operator to load multiple pieces across conveyor with confidence the machine will sand each with no burn throughs on all edges of each part.